Montenegro to extradite crypto entrepreneur Do Kwon to US

 The court also said that Kwon, during the hearing, “personally consented to expedited extradition to both the Republic of South Korea and the United States”.

-Kwon’s Montenegrin lawyers, Marija Radulovic and Goran Rodic, said in a statement to AFP that they had not been provided with the ministry’s full decision.
+Kwon’s Montenegrin lawyers, Marija Radulovic and Goran Rodic, said they have asked both the country’s constitutional court and the European Court of Human Rights to issue stays against the extradition.

-They called that “a drastic violation of Do Kwon’s fundamental human rights, namely the right to defence and the right to appeal”.
+The lawyers also said the justice ministry had initially delayed delivering the actual decision to them in an attempt to prevent the appeals.

 Montenegro had already deported Kwon’s business partner — identified only by his initials J.C.H. — to South Korea in early February.